-Logo design is a critical step to creating your brand, because it establishes the image your audience associates with your offering.
+Logo design [ or meme – as we call it in Guerrilla Marketing ] is a critical step to creating your brand, because it establishes the image your audience associates with your offering.
 With that being said, your logo must be meaningful, purposeful, and beautiful!

 Your logo must communicate an entire idea, simplified to the bare essentials and:

 - instantly communicate what your brand stands for

 - effortlessly convey why you’re the obvious first choice for them

 - trigger an emotional response that generates a desire in just a few seconds

 The BIGGEST Misconception About Logo Design For A Personal Brand

 As a blogger, work at home mom, or mompreneur, you own a personal brand, so it may seem that your head-shot should suffice to position what you offer – because you offer you (your story or story-telling ability, your writing, your popularity, your perspective, etc.).